 Know Your Triggers

-Triggers are relative to different situations you find yourself in.
+Triggers are relative to different situations in which you find yourself.
 You may have a set of triggers on New Year’s Eve that are different than any other time of the year.
 You may want to share your triggers with your therapist in your therapy program.
 Identify what triggers could arise on New Year’s Eve and have a strategy in place to manage them.

 Avoid Your Triggers